meddle0x53/reacto/README.md

 #### retrying

-The `retry` operator will execute the source's behavior when there is an error notification instead of emitting it and closing the trackable.
+The `retry` operator will execute the source's behavior when there is an error notification instead of emitting it and closing the `Reacto::Trackable`.

 ```ruby
   source = Reacto::Trackable.make do |subscriber|